MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/page-diagnostics-for-spo.md

 Red or yellow results may also indicate web parts that refresh data too frequently.
 For example, corporate news is not updated every second but custom web parts are often built to fetch the latest news every second instead of implementing caching elements that could improve the overall user experience.
 Keep in mind when including web parts on a page that there are often simple ways to reduce their performance impact by evaluating the value of each available parameter to ensure it is set appropriately for its intended purpose.

+>[!NOTE]
+>Classic team sites that don't have the publishing feature enabled cannot make use of CDNs.
+When you run the tool on these sites, the CDN test is expected to fail and can be ignored, but all of the remaining tests are applicable.
+The additional functionality of the SharePoint publishing feature can increase page load times, so it should not be enabled just to allow CDN functionality.

 >[!IMPORTANT]
->The rules are updated regularly so please refer to the latest version of the tool for the details of those rules.
+>Test rules are added and updated regularly so please refer to the latest version of the tool for details about current rules and specific information included in test results.
 You can verify the version by managing your extensions and the extension will advise whether an update is available.

 ## How to use the Network Trace tab